2022 World Series: Game 2

 Little Big Town performed the national anthem before Game 2.
 Craig Biggio threw the ceremonial first pitch to Jeff Bagwell, and Bun B called "play ball!".
 Framber Valdez started for Houston and Zack Wheeler started for Philadelphia.

 In the first inning, Jeremy Peña hit an RBI double to score Jose Altuve for the first run.
-Yordan Álvarez followed with the third straight double to bring in the second run for the Astros.
+Yordan Alvarez followed with the third straight double to bring in the second run for the Astros.
 With that hit, Houston became the first World Series team to start a game with three straight extra-base hits.
 Alvarez scored the third run on an error.
-In the bottom of the fifth inning, Alex Bregman hit a two-run home to left field to make the score 5–0.
-Nick Castellanos scored the first run for the Phillies in the seventh inning to make it 5–1.
-Kyle Schwarber in the top of the eighth inning hit a foul ball, which was thought to have been a two-run home run which would have made the score 5–3.
-He ended up flying out deep to right, just missing a home run.
+In the bottom of the fifth inning, Alex Bregman hit a two-run home run to left field to make the score 5–0.
+Nick Castellanos scored the first run for the Phillies on a sacrifice fly by Jean Segura in the seventh inning to make it 5–1.
+In the top of the eighth inning, Kyle Schwarber hit a foul ball that was initially ruled a two-run home run, which would have made the score 5–3.
+Schwarber ended up flying out deep to right on the next pitch, again just missing a home run.
 In the top of the ninth inning, Alec Bohm scored on an error by first baseman Yuli Gurriel to make it 5–2, which proved to be the final score.

 Game 2 was also notable for umpire Pat Hoberg calling a "perfect game" with 129 of 129 pitches called correctly.
 Hoberg received widespread praise from both fans and the press for this accomplishment.